bchess/default-project-board-action/README.md

           project: 1
 ```

 `project` could be set to any project number, found in the slug when you view your project on github.
+Prefix with <repository>/ or <owner>/<repository>/ if different than the current repo

 ## Package for distribution